 This fully catered ski chalet places great emphasis on food.
 Breakfast consists of a cooked full English option as well as continental, while dinner is a four-course feast followed by coffee and petit fours.
 Afternoon tea is also served, with freshly baked cakes, and on the first night there is a champagne reception with canapés.
 There are specially selected house wines served during the meal, and it is possible to upgrade to the chalet’s award-winning Sommelier Selection.

 The Peak has a balcony hot tub outside the living room plus spa area downstairs with sauna, hammam and treatment room for massages.
 All the products are Elemis, and Elemis spa treatments ranging from facials to massages and body wraps can be arranged at an extra cost.
 I spoiled myself with a truly excellent, ultra-vigorous deep tissue massage after a punishing day out on the slopes.
 Heaven.

 Children are most welcome at The Peak, and they can easily be absorbed in all its lovely space without disturbing other guests.
-Early teas can be arranged, they have their own mezzanine area above the main living space, fully stocked with toys, books and DVDs, and each bedroom has its own DVD player too.
-There is also a separate creche which is on offer to all guests of The Peak and its sister chalets.
-Prices are competitive, costing just £300 per week for six full days for 2-8 year-olds and £395 for younger ones.
-All staff are fully qualified and CRB checked.
+Early teas can be arranged, as can private nannies, and little ones have their own mezzanine area above the main living space, fully stocked with toys, books and DVDs.
+Each bedroom has its own DVD player too.

 The ski-in ski-out location, right on the snow.
 Oh, and the huge rooms with ensuite bathrooms and massive views.
 The childcare facilities are also impressive.